 The 2000s brought us the internet and the massive data overload that came with it, which gave rise to data-driven marketing.
 Every aspect of every customer interaction was tracked, measured, analyzed, and presented, but there was still no real understanding of the customer and their motivations.
 With the focus on facts, marketers lost sight of the customers beyond data points.

 The 2010s brought back brands, but with a focus on storytelling.
 However, while the customers were part of these stories — no longer just the data points of the 2000s — they were still not the focal point.
 Marketers were telling stories about their brand, not their customers.
 Finally, though, the customers are now becoming the protagonists of brand stories.
-This is, in part, thanks to the use of customer journey maps.
+This is, in part, thanks to the use of customer journey maps (Psst, keep reading — we’ve also included a template to help you get started on your customer journey map!).

 A customer journey map is a tool that tells your customers’ story as it relates to your brand.
 It tracks everything from how visitors first get introduced to your brand, what steps they take to become customers, and what happens to them after that first purchase.
 More importantly, it does so with a combination of the cold logic of data and the warmth of storytelling.